pingfu/pingfu.github.io/_posts/2013-12-07-beaglebone-black-driver-problem.markdown

 Next problem: The drivers are unsigned and Windows 8 doesn't like that.

-Windows 8 now rejects unsigned drivers flat out.
+Windows 8 now entirely rejects unsigned drivers.
 One work around is quite simple: reboot into the advanced OS boot options menu and temporarily enable the installation of unsigned drivers.
 Unsigned driver protection is automatically re-enabled on the next reboot.

-We can reboot into the advanced boot options menu from an a command prompt:
+We can reboot into the advanced boot options menu from a command prompt:

 ```
 C:\> shutdown -o -r -t 0